hasiburrahman875/CS6304_Spark_Demo/README.md

-### Install Spark (TO STUDENTS: DO NOT TRY TO INSTALL)
+### Install Spark
 DO NOT Install Spark again.
 It is already installed in your VM.
-You can consider the below section as a self note.
+You can consider the below section as a self-note.
 We consider that Java and Hadoop are already installed.\\
 Follow the below steps:
-1. Open a terminal and enter below commands
+1. Open a terminal and enter the below commands
 ```
 sudo apt update
 ```